cjohansen/replicant-docs/content/tic-tac-toe.md

 In this tutorial we will implement the game of Tic-Tac-Toe from scratch.
 It will teach you the essentials of working with Replicant, and show you how to go from nothing to a working app.
-The intended audience is anyone new to Replicant or who are curious about the Replicant was made to support.
+The intended audience is anyone new to Replicant or who are curious about the workflow Replicant was made to support.

 The [code for this tutorial is available on github](https://github.com/cjohansen/replicant-tic-tac-toe).
 Following along by